shawnhuyiwen/pulse/docs/Methodology/AnesthesiaMachineMethodology.md

 The engine modularity could be taken advantage of to add parameters and elements for specific equipment models and manufacturers.

-Including  bag squeeze capability to allow the use of manual ventilation as an additional option will expand the functionality of the Anesthesia Machine system.

-Further functionality to the Anesthesia Machine system includes the implementation of  synchronized ventilation that allows spontaneous breathing along with positive-pressure ventilation.
+Further functionality to the Anesthesia Machine system includes the implementation of  synchronized ventilation that allows spontaneous breathing along with positive-pressure ventilation, similar to the @ref MechanicalVentilatorMethodology VC-AC functionality.
 @anchor anesthesia-appendices
 # Appendices